 Control your perception and develop a positive mindset

-It’s important to recognize that even if you can’t control a situation, you CAN control your perception of what’s happening.
-This influences your feelings.
+It's important to recognize that even if you can't control a situation, you CAN control your perception of what's happening.
+It influences your feelings.
 Ultimately, managing your emotions in these types of situations will help you harness the power of positivity.

-Control plays a huge role in our lives.
-But the reality is, there isn’t that much we can actually control.
-The quicker we learn to release the things we can’t control and practice what we can, the more fulfilling our lives will be.
+Control plays a considerable role in our lives.
+But the reality is, there isn't that much we can actually control.
+The quicker we learn to release the things we can't control and practice what we can, the more fulfilling our lives will be.

 The 7 things we have control of in life.